What is SITC exactly?

 Who is the ‘team’ at SITC?

 Currently we have one paid staff member and one full-time volunteer.
 We have pro-bono legal and accounting support, and philanthropic investors who allowed us to get ahead in 2020.
 We are seeking funding for urgently needed additional support and part-time staff as our message travels far and wide.
+Read about our charity directors here.

 Can I get professional advice or counselling for myself?